 This program was approved by Council on November 4, 2008 and there is no set date for expiration of the program.
-During 2014 - 2019, no applicant received \$100,000 or more from this economic development subsidy.
-There was one (1) participant in the program each year reported below.
-The total subsidies of liens forgiven are as follows:
+During 2020, no applicant received \$100,000 or more from this economic development subsidy.
+However, the total subsidies of liens forgiven are as follows: